tnwinc/programing-class/front-end/lesson 3 - intermediate css/README.md

 }
 ```

-will select only the li only if it is the first descendant nested inside of its parent element.
+will select the li only if it is the first descendant nested inside of its parent element.

 There are many different pseudo-selectors.
 [This reference on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) has a list of them.